jamshidhashimi/fastApi/fastapi.md

 HTTP APIs (Application Programming Interfaces) are interfaces that allow communication and interaction between different software systems over the HTTP (Hypertext Transfer Protocol) protocol.
 They enable applications to send requests and receive responses to perform various operations, exchange data, and access resources over the internet.

+In the following example, we will be using the Open Library API here: https://openlibrary.org/developers/api

 ```python
 import urllib3